-In other words, Harvard Law School has a financial aid program to meet financial need during your law school years and after you graduate.
-HLS does not award “merit” or “full-ride” scholarships (which typically are not need-based) because doing so would decrease the resources available for need-based aid, and significantly increase the debt burden of every financially needy student.
+In other words, Harvard Law School meets financial need both during students’ law school years and after graduation.
+HLS does not award merit aid (or “full-ride” scholarships, which are not typically need-based,) because doing so would decrease the resources available for need-based aid, and significantly increase the debt burden of every student with financial need.

 In a need-based aid program, fairness and equity are cornerstone principles.
-Our experienced staff assesses each student’s financial need through careful and methodical evaluation of uniform financial data.
-We are committed to helping every student formulate a workable education financing plan.
+Each student’s financial need is assessed through careful and methodical evaluation of uniform financial data.
+HLS is committed to helping every student formulate a workable financing plan.

 HLS students have access to financial education programming designed specifically around their interests and goals, from one-on-one personal finance counseling to a comprehensive array of workshops and resources on money management.
 In partnership with AccessLex, we recognize the importance of establishing an open space for learning and aim to empower students in their decisions, ensuring that they are equipped to thrive financially from matriculation to graduation, and in life beyond HLS.